awslabs/multi-agent-orchestrator/docs/src/content/docs/cookbook/lambda/aws-lambda-nodejs.md

 ---
-title: AWS Lambda NodeJs with Multi-Agent Orchestrator
+title: AWS Lambda NodeJs with Agent Squad
-description: How to set up the Multi-Agent Orchestrator System for AWS Lambda using JavaScript
+description: How to set up the Agent Squad System for AWS Lambda using JavaScript
 ---

-The Multi-Agent Orchestrator framework can be used inside an AWS Lambda function like any other library.
-This guide outlines the process of setting up the Multi-Agent Orchestrator System for use with AWS Lambda using JavaScript.
+The Agent Squad framework can be used inside an AWS Lambda function like any other library.
+This guide outlines the process of setting up the Agent Squad System for use with AWS Lambda using JavaScript.

 ## Prerequisites